Dj0rdj3987/AD-Lab-Project/03-target-machine-setup.md

 With Splunk running, the lab needed something to actually watch.
 That's the Windows 10
-VM: the ordinary workstation of this environment, the machine that joins the domain later and the one Kali eventually attacks.
+VM: the ordinary workstation of this environment, the machine that joins the domain later and acts as target machine.

 Before any of that it needs a name I can recognise in Splunk and an address that doesn't move.
-Both matter — every event that reaches Splunk carries the hostname, and `DESKTOP-7K2J9F1` is a miserable thing to search for.
+Both matter every event that reaches Splunk carries the hostname, and `DESKTOP-7K2J9F1` is a miserable thing to search for.

 ## Renaming the machine